 No. All sacrament preparation and religion classes are taught in the school.
 There is no need to attend additional evening or weekend classes for school students.

 Is there a before-school program that provides child care?

 We offer an “early risers club”.
 For the minimal cost of $2 per student per day, students may arrive beginning at 6:30 AM each day.
 Students who only need care between 7 and 7:30 AM may come for a cost of $1.00 per child per day.

 Is there an after-school program that provides child care?

 On site after school care is available at an additional charge.
 This program requires pre-registration, and accepts students in grades K4 through 8.
-Programming is offered on all full school days between 2:45 and 6:00 PM, as well as on early dismissal days as requested.
+Extended day programming is offered on all full school days between 2:45 and 6:00 PM, as well as on early dismissal days as requested.

 What is the Buddy Program?

 The buddy program matches students in different grades (i.e. Kindergarten and 8th grade, 2nd grade and 6th grade, and 3rd grade and 7th grade) to participate in activities together throughout the year.
-The program helps build camaraderie in the school and also ensures that children in younger grades have additional help and guidance when needed.
+The program helps build camaraderie in the school and encourages positive behavior and social skills.

 What types of special events are available?

-School sponsored social events include the annual Halloween dance.
-In addition, we offer a wide variety of activities during Catholic Schools Week, (this year, our students are excited to participate in a high interest day for students at all grade levels), an all-school picnic on our grounds at the end of the year, plays at theatres and special performances at the school.
-In fall, our Home and School hosts a “Back to School Tailgate Party” to kick off the school year and an end of the year school outing in late spring.
-This winter, we are excited to be hosting our first Father/Daughter Dance.
+School sponsored social events include the annual Halloween celebration, which was a trunk and treat event this year.
+In addition, we offer a wide variety of activities during Catholic Schools Week, an all-school picnic on our grounds at the end of the year, and field trips to activities such as theatre productions and special performances at the school.
+Our Home and School hosts a “Back to School Tailgate Party” to kick off the school year and an end of the year school outing in late spring.
 Our annual parish festival provides school families with the opportunity to interact with each other and the larger parish community.